 Abstract:

 Over the last 5 decades monitoring systems have been developed to detect changes in the accumulation of carbon (C) in the atmosphere and ocean; however, our ability to detect changes in the behavior of the global C cycle is still hindered by measurement and estimate errors.
-Here we present a rigorous and flexible framework for assessing the temporal and spatial components of estimate error and their impact on uncertainty in net C uptake by the biosphere.
+Here we present a rigorous and flexible framework for assessing the temporal and spatial components of estimate errors and their impact on uncertainty in net C uptake by the biosphere.
 We present a novel approach for incorporating temporally correlated random error into the error structure of emission estimates.
-Based on this approach, we conclude that the 2 σ errors of the atmospheric growth rate have decreased from 1.2 PgC yr-1 in the 1960s to 0.3 PgC yr-1 in the 2000s due to an expansion of the atmospheric observation network.
-The 2 σ errors in fossil fuel emissions have increased from 0.3 PgC yr-1 in the 1960s to almost 1.0 PgC yr-1 during the 2000s due to differences in national reporting errors and differences in energy inventories.
-Lastly, while land use emissions have remained fairly constant, their errors still contribute substantially to global C uptake uncertainty.
+Based on this approach, we conclude that the 2 σ uncertainties of the atmospheric growth rate have decreased from 1.2 PgC yr-1 in the 1960s to 0.3 PgC yr-1 in the 2000s due to an expansion of the atmospheric observation network.
+The 2 σ uncertainties in fossil fuel emissions have increased from 0.3 PgC yr-1 in the 1960s to almost 1.0 PgC yr-1 during the 2000s due to differences in national reporting errors and differences in energy inventories.
+Lastly, while land use emissions have remained fairly constant, their errors still remain high and thus their global C uptake uncertainty is not trivial.
 Currently, the absolute errors in fossil fuel emissions rival the total emissions from land use, highlighting the extent to which fossil fuels dominate the global C budget.
 Because errors in the atmospheric growth rate have decreased faster than errors in total emissions have increased, a ~20% reduction in the over-all uncertainty of net C global uptake has occurred.
 Given all the major sources of error in the global C budget that we could identify, we are 93% confident that terrestrial C uptake has increased and 97% confident that ocean C uptake has increased over the last 5 decades.
 Thus it is clear that arguably one of the most vital ecosystem services currently provided by the biosphere is the continued removal of approximately half of atmospheric CO2 emissions from the atmosphere; although, there are certain environmental costs associated with this service, such as the acidification of ocean waters.

 Introduction: incorporating error into the global carbon budget